-Key areas under consideration for pedestrian wind comfort and safety include surrounding sidewalks, building access points, and the amenity terrace at Level 7.
+Key areas under consideration for pedestrian wind conditions include surrounding sidewalks, building access points, and the amenity terraces at Levels 7 and 30.
 Figure 1 illustrates the subject site and surrounding context, while Figures 2A-2D illustrate the computational model used to conduct the study.